 In this configuration, there is a one-to-one mapping between a control channel and a data port.
 Therefore, the IPCC SHOULD be assigned the same value as the Interface ID.
 As such, port connectivity verification can be done during the configuration procedure as shown in Figure 8-3.
 Here, the TNE initiates the configuration process by sending a Config message.
 In addition to the HelloConfig TLV, the Config message MUST include the TNE's Node ID and the CCID (equal to the Interface ID).
-In response, the client returns a ConfigAck message containing its own Node ID and CCID (equal to the Interface ID) as well as the received Node ID and the received CCID.
+In response, the client returns a ConfigAck message containing its own Node ID and CCID (equal to the Interface ID) as well as the Remote Node ID and the Remote CCID.
 These messages allow the TNE and the client to populate the "Remote Node ID" and the "Remote Interface ID" fields of the port table (Figure 8-2).

-In this configuration, there is no 1-to-1 mapping between a control channel and a data port.
+In this configuration, there is not a 1-to-1 mapping between a control channel and a data port.
 Therefore, the IPCC configuration procedure is not sufficient to determine data-port connectivity, and a separate procedure is required.
 To coordinate the procedure between the client and the TNE, an IPCC MUST be established between them before Port verification is initiated.
 Port verification is initiated by a node (client or TNE, called "initiator") by sending a BeginVerify message to the remote node over the IPCC.
 In response to the BeginVerify message, the remote node may send either a BeginVerifyAck or BeginVerifyNack message to the initiator.
-A BeginVerifyAck message contains a VerifyID set by the remote node.
-The VerifyID uniquely identifies the specific verification instance to the remote node.
+If a BeginVerifyAck message is sent, then it MUST include a 32-bit VerifyId to uniquely identify the specific verification instance to the remote node.
+The VerifyId is copied in all other verification-related messages sent by both the initiator and the remote node.
 A BeginVerifyNack message sent from the remote node indicates that the receiver is unable or unwilling to do the link verification procedure.

 During the testing procedure, link verification Test messages are sent in-fiber by the initiator over each data link to the remote node.
-To support different mechanisms to transport the Test messages (e.g., using overhead bytes or the payload), a Verify Transport Mechanism is included in the BeginVerify and BeginVerifyAck messages.
+To support different mechanisms to transport the Test messages (e.g., using overhead bytes or the payload), a Verify Transport Mechanism field is included in the BeginVerify message and a Verify\Transport\Response field is included in the BeginVerifyAck message.
 The testing of each data link can be sequential, or multiple data links may be tested concurrently, depending on the capabilities of the nodes.
 To end the procedure, the initiator sends an EndVerify message to the remote node.
 The remote node then returns an EndVerifyAck message.

 The verification procedure is as follows.
 After the initiator and the remote node agree to begin testing the ports, the initiating node sends a "Test" message over each unidirectional fiber link.
-Upon receipt of the "Test" message, the receiver correlates the Test message to a particular verification procedure instance by using the VerifyID and maps the received Interface ID to the corresponding local value.
+Upon receipt of the "Test" message, the receiver correlates the Test message to a particular verification procedure instance by using the VerifyID, and maps the remote Interface ID to the corresponding local value.
 The receiver then sends its local Interface ID back to the initiator in a TestStatusSuccess message over the control channel.
 If the receiver fails to find a Test message within a specified time interval, it sends a TestStatusFailure message to the initiator.
 Finally, the initiator returns a TestStatusAck message to its peer to acknowledge the Success or the Failure message.